joaoviictorti/shadow-rs/docs/README.md

 #### Elevate Process to System

 Description:
-This command allows you to hide or reveal specific processes on the system.
+This command allows you to raise the process to system.

 ```cmd
 shadow.exe process elevate --pid <pid>